 Top of the pageActionset

-Substance Abuse: Dealing With Teen Substance UseSkip to the navigation
+Substance Use Problems: Dealing With Teen Substance UseSkip to the navigation

 Use of alcohol, cigarettes, inhalants, and other drugs in adolescents is a major concern for parents.
 Preteens and teens are starting to use harmful and illegal substances at younger ages.
 Drinking, smoking, and drug use can affect your child's general health.
 They can also affect physical growth, emotional development, and school performance.
 You can recognize and respond to substance use by: